Dog-Sense For All Dog Owners

 sold, and when the money did not come right away, I knew I was to keep him.
 He

-became my best friend, a wonderful show dog (he learned to stack himself) and
+became my best friend, a wonderful show dog and

 extremely devoted.
 He had Korby's personality, exact markings and looks, and

 loved to herd, play ball, and play Frisbee in the same ways little Korby had.